lserpietri/DP-201-Designing-an-Azure-Data-Solution/instructions/dp-201-06_instructions.md

 **Group exercise**

-The main task for this exercise are as follows:

 1. Provide a link to the Azure Price Calculator and a list of best practise that the IS department should follow to minimize costs.

-### Task 1: Provide a link to the Azure Price Calculator and a list of best practises to minimize costs.
+### Task 1: 📄 Provide a link to the Azure Price Calculator and a list of best practises to minimize costs.

-1. From the lab virtual machine, start **Microsoft Word**, and open up the file **DP-201-Lab06-Ex01_Ta01.docx** from the **Allfiles\Labfiles\Starter\DP-201.6** folder.
+1. From your machine, open up the file [DP-201-Lab06_Ex01_Ta01.docx](/Labfiles/Starter/DP-201.6/DP-201-Lab06_Ex01_Ta01.docx)

 1. As a group, spend **20 minutes** discussing and listing the best practise that the IS department should follow to minimize costs.